dfinity/threshold/README.md

-The former, singular form is authorised based on the signers list _at the creation time of the proposal_, thus allowing access even when a principal has been removed fro the actual list.
+The former, singular form is authorised based on the signers list _at the creation time of the proposal_, thus allowing access even when a principal has been removed from the actual list.

 The latter (plural) form is authorised based on the current signers list and thus opens up retrieval of _all_ proposals for these principals.